-The 2030 strategic plan focuses on the domestic market, renewables and nuclear generation, as well as customers, increasing capital requirements
+The 2030 strategic plan focuses on the domestic market, renewables and nuclear generation, and customers, increasing capital requirements

 In May 2021, CEZ presented a new strategic plan, Vision 2030 - Clean Energy of Tomorrow.
 The group's long-term strategy aims to decarbonise the group's generation and achieve carbon neutrality by 2040; and focus on customers by developing new energy solutions.
 The plan was enhanced in 2022 to address the structural changes in Europe's gas procurement, resulting from the Russia-Ukraine conflict.
+Over the 2025-30 period, CEZ expects to invest more than CZK400 billion in capital expenditure, or roughly CZK72 billion per annum, a significant increase from the CZK231 billion that the group spent over 2019-24.
+Because of the heavy investments, CEZ forecasts its net leverage ratio will increase towards 3x-3.5x by 2030.
+These investments are in addition to the company's acquisition of a majority stake in GasNet, which closed on 1 September 2024.
+As of the end of December 2024, GasNet added net debt of about CZK56 billion to CEZ's consolidated net debt figure, while contributing EBITDA of CZK3.9 billion for 2024.
+Consequently, CEZ Group's consolidated FFO/net debt deteriorated to around 27%, down from 37% in 2023.